ChrisWhealy/DistributedSystemNotes/Lecture 8.md

 If it can be shown that the snapshot process terminates for an individual process, then it follows that it will terminate for all participating processes in the system.

-Now we can appreciate how important the assumptions listed at the start are.
+Now we can appreciate the importance of the assumptions listed at the start.
 The success of this entire algorithm rests on the fact that:

 * Eventual message delivery is guaranteed, and
 * Messages never arrive out of order (all channels are FIFO queues), and
-* Processes do not crash (yeah, right! - See lecture 10)
+* Processes do not crash (yeah, right!
+Again, see [lecture 10](./lecture%2010.md))

 In Chandy & Lamport's [original paper](https://lamport.azurewebsites.net/pubs/chandy.pdf) they provide a proof that the snapshot process does in fact terminate.

-Determining the snapshot for the entire system however lies outside the rules of the Chandy-Lamport algorithm and needs to be handled by some external process that stitches all the individual process snapshots together.
+Determining the snapshot for the entire system however lies outside the rules of the Chandy-Lamport algorithm and needs to be handled by some external coordinator that stitches all the individual process snapshots together.